The Stuff Every Married Person Should Know

 Early Concepts of Marriage

 Yes, there are exceptions but in general couples fall far more in lust than love.
 This is Nature’s way of keeping the species going.
 Lust is, after all, a strong motivation to nest and mate for both genders.
-The problem with Nature’s plan is that after marriage the “lust” decreases while responsibilities increase
+The problem with Nature’s plan is that after marriage the “lust” decreases while responsibilities increase and this is something young people need to know and expect.
+Remember, lust means “desire” and being eager for something—when the marriage bed becomes habitual, the lust necessarily diminishes and routines evolve, so lust is not a reason to marry, especially these days when culturally marriage is neither an ethical or moral necessity for having an intimate relationship.

 In regard to this, it is interesting to me that our schools have sex education starting at fairly young ages.
 While there is some reason for this in terms of children learning about sexually transmitted diseases *and contraception, what a far more important subject to be taught is, a course in relationships or, in other words, how to have a lasting, loving, happy and secure marriage.
 Why?
 Because what hasn’t changed is that family life is still a cornerstone to the strength of the future and truth told, broken homes lead to a great deal of headaches and heartaches especially for the children.
 Indeed, the high count of single moms and broken homes have much to do with increased diabetes for children, increased obesity for children, increased psychological problems for children, increased crime committed by children, more gang affiliation for children and more school dropouts by children.
 One thing that would help curb these numbers is to rethink what we tell our children about love and marriage so they are more prepared for their own committed relationships.
 After all, very few people wed understanding the demands of marriage much less the ups, downs and turnarounds that married life unfolds.